Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 One thing I learned over time:

-Too many negative instructions often destabilize difficult characters.
+Too many negative instructions often make difficult characters less stable.

-Instead of writing large lists of prohibitions, I prefer explaining:
+Instead of writing long lists of prohibitions, I prefer explaining:

 - what the character does
 - why the character does it